JuliaAI/LearnAPI.jl/README.md

 is overly limiting.
 Accordingly, the behaviour of a model implementing the **ML Model Interface** documented here is articulated using traits - methods dispatched on the model type, such as `is_supervised(model::SomeModel) = true` and `prediction_type(model::SomeModel) = :probabilistic`.

-Although designed to support [MLJ](https://alan-turing-institute.github.io/MLJ.jl/dev/)'s "machine" interface for user interaction, the interface described here is a general purpose, standalone API for machine learning algorithms, implemented by extending methods in the lightweight package [MLModelInterface.jl](TODO), which has no reference to machines.
+Although designed to support [MLJ](https://alan-turing-institute.github.io/MLJ.jl/dev/)'s "machine" interface for user interaction, the interface described here is a general purpose, standalone API for machine learning algorithms, implemented by extending methods in MLInterface.jl, which is lightweight (and has no reference to machines).

 The preceding observations notwithstanding, a new implementation of the ML Model Interface will often fall into one of the [Common Implementation Patterns](@ref) described first.
 The